 Before leaving the NICU, preterm babies must be able to keep a normal body temperature and to eat and breathe safely.
-Some babies are ready to go home a few weeks after their due date.
+Some babies are ready to go home around their due date.
 Other babies stay longer in the NICU for more treatment.
 Before discharge, the NICU team makes sure that parents and caregivers have the skills and confidence they need to take care of their baby at home.